junnotantra/wheel-picker/readme.md

 # 🎡 Wheel Spin Random Picker

-A simple random picker created in a weekend.
+A simple random picker created in a weekend, with the help of chatGPT.

 Stack: